lf-edge/ekuiper/docs/en_US/guide/sources/builtin/redis.md

 #  password: ""
 ```

-With this configuration, the table will refer to the database 0 in redis instance of address 127.0.0.1:6379.
-The value type is `string`.
+With this configuration, the table will refer to database 0 in the Redis instance at the address 127.0.0.1:6379.

 **Configuration Items**